Our staff will respond to your query promptly and provide detailed information to your questions.

 All prices listed are per person.
 Standard = Category C double cabin (Main deck), Superior = Category B (Shelter deck) and Suite = Category A (Bridge Deck including champagne, fruit & bathrobe).

-Please contact us for departure dates and availability.
+Please contact us for departure dates and availability, early indicative price for 2021.

 The cabins are elegant but small.
 The cabins are fitted with bunk beds and are about the same size as a sleeping compartment on a train.
 As the berths vary in length, we ask that you tell us ahead of time if you are above medium height.
 The cabins are fitted with a washbasin with hot and cold water.
 There are showers on all decks, and toilets on all.
 Please consult the deck plan to arrange for a cabin that suit your needs - either close to the facilities or at a distance.